 Morrigan is a fifteen year old artist from Adlington, Chorley, in Lancashire, who is currently studying at Albany Academy High School.
 She showed early signs of artistic ability when she drew an easily recognisable bird on her second birthday.
 Since then, Morrigan has enjoyed varied creative interests but began to get into drawing seriously in January 2017.

 From this point on, Morrigan entered many art competitions, both inside and outside of school, and has won the majority.
-Most recently she won a international 1st World War art competition (Never Such Innocence) with ‘Behind Each Man’.
+She won aninternational 1st World War art competition (Never Such Innocence) with ‘Behind Each Man’.
 She would like to continue with her art work and is looking forward to a successful career using her skills.
 Morrigan’s preferred mediums are pencil (Prismacolor, Faber Castell, Daler Rowney and Caran d’Ache), pen (Posca, Copic and Stylo), and pastels (Faber Castell and Daler).

 She was commissioned by Horwich Heritage Centre to produce a large art work for their First World War centenary commemorations, in Autum 2018.
 She has also run art classes at the local Chorley Youth Zone, and has recently exhibited her art work at Horwich Music Festival and at Adlington Library.